 Copenhagen has had quite a hate-love affair with this statue.
 Since it was crafted in 1913, the staue has beeen defaced, vadalised or modified many times for various reasons, but the city has always restored it. .
 Based on Hans Christian Anderson’s popular character, the statue is Copenhagen’s most iconic landmark.
 Tourists don’t find much about her, butshe hold a great sway over Denmark, and there are those who swear that the statue is a true representation of the spirit of Denmark.

 A mesmerising statue based on a iconic character of Hans Christian that we all are not only very familiar with, but are equally fascinated as well.
 No wonder, the place see a heavy crowd of people everyday.
 Open to all, there is no need to buy The Little Mermaid Tickets for the visit.
 Just visit the place anytime you want and immerse yourself in the beauty of this age old monument.
 With no hassle to buy the Tickets for The Little Mermaid Statue or worrying about heavy The Little Mermaid Ticket Prices, the place makes a perfect destination to chill out with your friends or family.

-How To reach The Little Mermaid Statue by Public Transport
+How to Reach The Little Mermaid Statue